Terms of Service

 5.5 Fees shall be payable in respect of each Authorised User.

-6 Warranties and acknowledgements
+6 Warranties and acknowledgments

-6.1 Upmail warrants that during the Licence Term the Tool will, when properly used on an Authorised Account and using an operating system for which it was designed, perform substantially in accordance with the functions described in the Documentation and that the Documentation correctly describes the operation of the Tool in all material respects.
+6.1 Upmail warrants that during the Licence Term the Tool will, when properly used on an Authorised Account and using an operating system for which it was designed, perform substantially in accordance with the functions described in the Documentation and that the Documentation correctly describe the operation of the Tool in all material respects.
 The warranty herein does not apply: (a) if the defect or fault in the Tool results from the Client having altered or modified the Tool; or (b) if the defect or fault in the Tool results from the Client having used the Tool in breach of the terms of these Terms.

 6.2 Upmail does not warrant that the Client’s use of the Tool will be uninterrupted or error-free; or that the Tool, Documentation and/or the information obtained by the Client through the Tool will meet the Client’s requirements.
 Upmail is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Client acknowledges that the Tool and Documentation may be subject to limitations, delays and other problems inherent in the use of such communications facilities.

 6.3 Upmail offers no guarantees that use of the Tool will lead to statistical improvement in client engagement, improve performance of the Client’s marketing efforts and/or improve sales and conversions.
 Decisions in respect of sales and marketing are the sole and exclusive responsibility of the Client and Upmail shall not be liable in respect of the results of any such decision.